The future of housing looks nothing like today’s

 The price of not achieving that perceived independence is the perceived shame of relying on someone else, whether your children or the government.
 This shame has deep roots in American life.
 Before the first nursing homes emerged in the 19th century, people who didn’t have a family or wealth to support themselves in old age were likely to end up in county-run “poorhouses,” where the indigent–whether they were criminals or simply unlucky–received rations, as Senior Living explains.
 Growing old in America can be a precarious business.

-Soon, institutional buildings sprang up to accommodate aging Americans, later giving way to private nursing homes.
+Institutional buildings soon sprang up to accommodate aging Americans, later giving way to private nursing homes.
 At the same time, it became more and more normal to leave home earlier as millions of young Americans left home in search of land or work in the boomtowns of the new West.
 World War II contributed to the trend as well, and the G.I. bill also helped create more geographical distance between young adults and their parents.

 The advent of commercial air travel and the rapid expansion of American suburbia made inexpensive, single-family housing–and cross-country travel–attainable for more and more people.
 By 1950, just 21% of American households contained two or more generations.
 New funding for nursing homes from the Federal Housing Administration led to a boom in private nursing homes in 1950s and ’60s, and over time it became more and more normal to self-select into senior housing rather than living with your children.
 By 1980, the number of multigenerational homes had dropped to just 12%, according to Pew.